hmxmilohax/rb3-pc/README.md

 ![A screenshot of Rock Band 3's Emulator custom settings, showing "Show trophy popups", "Show PPU compilation hint", "Show Shader Compilation hint", "Start Games in fullscreen mode", "Use native user interface".](images/cust/emulator.png "Emulator")
 You can leave this as is if you want, but I would consider changing the following options:
 * ![A teal square.](images/cust/smallteal.png "Teal Square") Optional tweaks:
-	* **“Show trophy popups”** - Mimics the way Trophy notifications appeared on the PS3.
+	* **“Show trophy popups”** - Mimics the way Trophy notifications appear on the PS3.
 I personally disable this as the game has its own pop-ups.
 	* **“Show PPU compilation hint”** - This creates a popup whenever RPCS3 is compiling units for the PPU.
 This only comes up once as "Recompiler (LLVM)" in the CPU tab does this when launching the game.
 	* **“Show shader compilation hint”** - This creates a popup whenever RPCS3 is compiling shaders.
 Whether you leave it on or not is up to you, but I should tell you what this means as it is important.
 When you run PS3 games, it has to compile shaders to “translate” the graphics from a PS3 format to a format your PC can work with. **The game will** appear to **stutter when this happens**. **This happens on ALL computer systems.
 When it finishes** compiling an effect, **it will usually never happen again**. **The best way to deal with this is** just **to** **play the game** as it will quickly go away.
 You can also use Rock Band 3 Deluxe's Autoplay modifier to let it go through a few songs in a party shuffle and let it compile a decent amount of shaders.
 	* **“Start games in Fullscreen mode”** - Obviously just switches to Fullscreen when you start Rock Band 3.
 I personally enable this.
 	* **“Use Native Interface”** - Disabling this will remove RPCS3's fancy popups while in-game, including the keyboard.
+It will instead have an older looking input.

 **After all of that, remember to click "Apply" then "Save custom configuration"**